 Where did we stay on Koh Phi Phi?

 We had a few priorities to consider when we booked our room on Koh Phi Phi.
-We wanted to be close to the main beaches, while being far enough away from Koh Phi Phi’s pulsating music at night.
+We wanted to be close to the main beaches but still far enough away from Koh Phi Phi’s pulsating music at night.
 Eventually, we decided to stay at P.P.
 Casita.
 We don’t have a direct affiliation with this property or any property on Koh Phi Phi, therefore our opinion is an unbiased one.
 Overall, it turned out to be a pleasant mid-range place to stay.
-The room we had wasn’t the biggest or the fanciest, but it was clean and the staff were friendly at the resort.
+The room we had wasn’t the biggest or the fanciest, but it was clean and the staff was friendly at the resort.
 The pool and the buffet breakfast were added bonuses.
 It took us about 4 to 5 minutes to walk to the beach from Casita and it was quiet at night.
 At the time of writing it had a score of 7.4 based 3424 verified guest reviews.
 I consider this to be a fairly accurate representation of our experience there.
 If you’re looking for something more upscale then the Holiday Inn Resort Phi Phi Island and Zeavola Hotel might be better options.

 How to find the cheapest rooms on Koh Phi Phi?